 – Parmesan cheese

 Green beans are an effortless, quick, and easy side dish.
-The Instant Pot makes the cooking process a very hands-off method which I really like.
+The Instant Pot makes the cooking process a very hands-off method, which I really like.
 I can leave it in there and do other things.
-In just 3o minutes, the IP churns out this tasty side dish while I am sending emails.
+In just 30 minutes, the IP churns out this tasty side dish while I am sending emails.
+Plus, the green beans turn out very tender.

 🧄 Garlic tip: This recipe uses extra garlic because that’s the way I like it.
 You can adjust the garlic to your taste.